-- have been awarded a pass grade for courses of 60 to 80 credits - have been awarded a pass grade for a research thesis (doctoral thesis) of 160 to 180 credits.
+- have been awarded a pass grade for courses of at least 60 credits - have been awarded a pass grade for a research thesis (doctoral thesis) of at least 175 credits.
 The thesis and the courses shall together amount to 240 credits for a Degree of Doctor.